Unite your clouds. Accelerate your true hybrid cloud with one platform.

 Monitoring, Metrics, Custom Alarms and Alerts – for VMs and Docker Containers

 Abiquo delivers monitoring and metrics of virtual machine on ESX, KVM and XenServer hypervisors, on Docker hosts and in AWS and Azure public cloud regions.
 The feature enables you to obtain a rapid and convenient overview of virtual machine performance through the Abiquo cloud console.
 Abiquo 3.6 added new capabilities to this core feature, including a plugin for collectd, helping to get metrics from a huge range of Linux components and software, Metric dimensions, to let users drill down to specific elements in a group and metrics for XenServer, adding to the existing ESX, KVM and AWS metrics.

-Abiquo lets your users drive auto-scaling and action plans from this monitoring information.
+Abiquo lets your users drive cloud bursting, auto-scaling and action plans from this monitoring information.
 You don’t have to develop any new software or integrations to do this, it’s all out of the box.